-- Classroom and school-wide programming to foster a safe, supportive learning environment where students feel respected and valued.
+- 1. Classroom and school-wide programming to foster a safe, supportive learning environment where students feel respected and valued.
 This may include incorporating scientifically based, age-and-culturally appropriate classroom instruction, District-wide, and school-wide strategies that teach SEL skills, promote optimal mental health, and prevent risk behaviors for all students. - 2.
 Staff development and training to promote students' SEL development.
 This may include providing all personnel with age-appropriate academic and SEL and how to promote it. - 3.
 Parent/Guardian and family involvement to promote students' SEL development.
 This may include providing parents/guardians and families with learning opportunities related to the importance of their children's optimal SEL development and ways to enhance it. - 4.
 Community partnerships to promote students' SEL development.
 This may include establishing partnerships with diverse community agencies and organizations to assure a coordinated approach to addressing children's mental health and SEL development. - 5.
 Early identification and intervention to enhance students' school readiness, academic success, and use of good citizenship skills.
 This may include development of a system and procedures for periodic and universal screening, assessment, and early intervention for students who have significant risk factors for social, emotional, or mental health conditions that impact learning. - 6.
 Treatment to prevent or minimize mental health conditions in students.
 This may include building and strengthening referral and follow-up procedures for providing effective clinical services for students with social, emotional, and mental health conditions that impact learning.
 This may include student and family support services, school-based behavioral health services, and school-community linked services and supports. - 7.
 Assessment and accountability for teaching SEL skills to all students.
-This may include implementation of a process to assess and report baseline information and ongoing progress

-8. About school climate, students' social and emotional development, and academic performance.
+This may include implementation of a process to assess and report baseline information and ongoing progress about school climate, students' social and emotional development, and academic performance.

-LEGAL REF.: Children's Mental Health Act of 2003, 405 ILCS 49/.
+Children's Mental Health Act, 405 ILCS 49/.

-CROSS REF.: 1:30, (School District Philosophy), 6:10 (Educational Philosophy and

-Objectives), 6:40 (Curriculum Development), 6:60 (Curriculum Content), 6:270 and Response to Bullying, Intimidation, and Harassment), 7:250 (Student

-(Guidance and Counseling Program), 7:100 (Health, Eye, and Dental
+1:30 (School District Philosophy), 6:10 (Educational Philosophy and Objectives), 6:40 (Curriculum Development), 6:60 (Curriculum Content), 6:270 (Guidance and Counseling Program), 7:100 (Health, Eye, and Dental Examinations; Immunizations;

-Examinations; Immunizations; and Exclusion of Students), 7:180 (Prevention of
+and Exclusion of Students), 7:180 (Prevention of and Response to Bullying,